What Food Has the Most Pesticides

 Making Informed Choices - Organic vs. Non-Organic Foods

-The choice between purchasing organic or non-organic isn't always clear-cut; there are cost considerations and availability among other factors at play here.
-However, knowing which items tend to carry high pesticide residues could help us prioritize these while shopping organically.
+The choice between purchasing organic or non-organic isn't always clear-cut; there are cost considerations and availability, among other factors.
+However, knowing which items carry high pesticide residues could help us prioritize these while shopping organically.

 EPA & EU Maximum Residue Limits (MRL)

-A useful resource in this regard would be the EPA's Pesticide Tolerance Database, which provides information regarding permissible amounts across various categories, thereby helping make informed decisions based on scientific data rather than mere speculation or fearmongering.
+A helpful resource would be the EPA's Pesticide Tolerance Database, which provides information regarding permissible amounts across various categories, helping make informed decisions based on scientific data rather than mere speculation or fearmongering.

 Understanding Pesticide Residues on Fresh Produce

 Fresh produce, including green beans and bell peppers, can often carry residues of pesticides.
-These are the remnants of protective measures taken during their growth phase to prevent large crop losses.
+These are the remnants of protective measures taken during their growth phase to prevent significant crop losses.

 Detectable Levels: A Comparison between Domestic & Imported Goods